Witchmark: Plot summary

-Reception
+Reception and awards

-Witchmark won the 2019 World Fantasy Award—Novel.
-As well, it was a finalist for the 2019 Nebula Award for Best Novel, the 2019 Aurora Award for Best Novel and the 2019 Lambda Literary Award for LGBTQ Science Fiction/Fantasy/Horror.
-Time magazine included Witchmark on its list of The 100 Best Fantasy Books of All Time.
+In 2020, Time magazine included Witchmark on its list of The 100 Best Fantasy Books of All Time.

 Publishers Weekly called it "stellar", and praised the quality of Polk's exposition.
 AudioFile found it to be "charming", with "a rich setting" and "fully developed characters".
 In the New York Times, Amal el-Mohtar agreed that it was "thoroughly charming" as well as "deftly paced" and "accomplished and enjoyable", but noted that the female characters were "limited to their roles in the story", and stated that although the motivations of Miles' sister Grace were intended to be "opaque", they more often seemed "arbitrary".

 Locus considered it a "particularly sterling" instance of fantasy in an Edwardian-equivalent setting, while observing that a "genre-savvy" audience may be disappointed in how long it takes Miles to conclude that the veterans' post-traumatic stress disorder was being exacerbated by magic.
-Tor.com lauded the worldbuilding and characterization, but faulted it for not resolving the conflict with Miles' colleague Dr. Crosby.
+Tor.com lauded the worldbuilding and characterization, but faulted it for not resolving the conflict with Miles's colleague Dr. Crosby.